MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-accessibility/includes/5-exercise-form-accessibility.md

 ## Inspect the form using Fast Pass

-Accessibility Insights for Web includes three different tools:
+Accessibility Insights for Web include three different tools:

 - **FastPass** - Run three tests to find the most common accessibility issues in less than 5 minutes.
 - **Assessment** - Walk through a guided process for assessing accessibility compliance.